 The more practice your teen driver has behind the wheel, the better prepared they’ll be for the unexpected.
 Check with your state’s department of motor vehicles to find an approved list of safe-driving courses.
-Often, these courses can be taken online or in-person.
-And, while you’re looking for ways to save, talk with your local Farm Bureau agent about our Young Driver Safety Program.
+Often, these courses are taught in both online and in-person formats, making it easy to participate no matter your teen’s work or school schedule.
+And while you’re looking for ways to save, talk with your local Farm Bureau agent about our Young Driver Safety Program and Driveology.

 2. Limit Distractions

-Distractions are everywhere, but most predominantly from chirping and buzzing phones.
+Distractions are everywhere, but most come from chirping and buzzing phones.
 Staying alert is an essential safe driving tip for teenage drivers, who may be tempted to respond to their phones while driving.
-Encourage your teen to get into the habit of turning their cellphone off and putting it out of sight every time they get into the driver’s seat.
+Encourage your teen to get into the habit of turning their phone off and putting it out of sight every time they get into the driver’s seat whenever possible.
 Encourage them to join the thousands of drivers who have taken our Safe Driving Pledge (you can join, too!) and vow to focus on the road ahead.
-The text can wait.
+The text message can wait.

-Nighttime driving takes extra experience and additional skill.
-Give your teen plenty of supervised opportunities to practice driving at night and in all kinds of weather and situations before allowing them to take the wheel solo in the dark.
+Driving at night takes extra experience and additional skill.
+Visibility is lower, and the bright headlights of oncoming traffic can be disorienting — not to mention the risks that wildlife and other sudden impediments in the road can pose to safe driving.
+The key to safety is confident, attentive driving, and that takes repeated practice.
+Give your teen plenty of supervised opportunities to practice driving at night and in all kinds of weather and situations before allowing them to take the wheel alone in the dark.

 4. Obey the Speed Limit